|Student Events & Information

 Mentorship in the natural resources field is a relationship in which a more experienced or more knowledgeable person helps to guide a less experienced or less knowledgeable person.
 Both mentor and mentee share responsibility in building a positive relationship that is focused on assisting the mentee navigate the natural resources profession and grow professionally.
 This can include, although not solely limited to: a mentor assisting a mentee with networking opportunities, offering career advice, providing constructive criticism on mentee work products (e.g. talks and poster presentation, resumes, cover letters), communicating resume building opportunities (e.g. prescribed fire and/or wildlife monitoring training opportunities), and encouragement of professional development (e.g. attending and presenting at meetings and seeking further work experience).
 Equally a mentee shares responsibility in engaging with their mentor by asking questions, taking advantage of opportunities facilitated by the mentor and more.

 We will pair interested students with professionals of similar interests to give you the opportunity to interact personally with each other.
 Graduate and undergraduate students are encouraged to participate.
 Professionals will represent management agencies, academic institutions, and non-government organizations in multiple specialties from around the Midwest.
-This is a unique opportunity to get to know a professional from outside your normal group of colleagues!
+This is a unique opportunity to get to know a professional from outside your normal group of colleagues and given the virtual nature of the conference, it’s likely that the mentorship will be longer lasting.

 Prior to the conference, we will forward contact information to mentors (professionals) and mentees (students).
-We encourage you to meet for lunch or dinner early in the conference to get to know each other and to continue your interactions during the sessions, social events and even after the conference has ended!
+We encourage you to meet early in the conference to get to know each other and to continue your interactions during the sessions, the student-professional networking event on Tuesday, social events, the after conference workshops, and even after the conference has ended!
 Use this opportunity to get to know someone in your field personally, and get another perspective on what it means to be a fish or wildlife professional today!

 Student Mentee Responsibilities: